 Fan mail is flat out fantastic...

-I love hearing from my readers.
-Some are kids, some are grown-ups, and I thank all of them for their letters, email, reviews, and comments.
+Jennifer J. Stewart loves hearing from her readers.
+Some are kids, some are grown-ups, and she thanks all of them for their letters, emails, reviews, and comments.
 Mil gracias!

 "What a neat book!
 I love Annie's voice...so funny, yet so real, with just the right touch of empathy/sympathy so that she isn't gushy/mushy.
 Neat kid and a great adventure that rings with the truth of reality and experience!
 I hated to see the story end.
 I am so glad I met Annie, Chelsea, and Nirmala, and through them, made the trek to a medical mission in Nepal.
 I will treasure Close Encounters of a Third-World Kind.
 It is a really special book, and I hope it brings you many honors and much notice, like, maybe a Newbery nomination."